 - 1.1 To ensure a buffer area is maintained between SH6 and any built development so that views are maintained.
-To give primacy to the protection of the significant landscape values and views of the landscape as they relate to this land. - 1.2 To position the built form and open space areas in such a way that views to the Remarkables, Cecil and Walter Peaks and Peninsula Hill area are maintained from the State Highway and from within the zone. - 1.3 To ensure that the nature and location of landscaping proposed to soften complement development does not itself adversely affect background vistas or viewshafts to the Remarkables. - 1.4 To soften complement the appearance the effects of buildings heights and bulk through the judicious placement of mature trees so their bulk and height is less apparent. screening by mature trees.
+To give primacy to the protection of the significant landscape values and views of the landscape as they relate to this land. - 1.2 To position the built form and open space areas in such a way that views to the Remarkables, Cecil and Walter Peaks and Peninsula Hill area are maintained from the State Highway and from within the zone. - 1.3 To ensure that the nature and location of landscaping proposed to soften development does not itself adversely affect background vistas or viewshafts to the Remarkables. - 1.4 To soften the effects of buildings heights and bulk through screening by mature trees.

 Frankton Flats Special Zone (B) is located at the entrance to Queenstown, and as such provide a first impression of the Queenstown urban environment.
+The Frankton Flats area also adjoins the airport, the events centre, the

-The Frankton Flats area also adjoins the airport, the events centre, the Frankton Flats Special Zone, the industrial zone and, to the south of the airport runway, the Remarkables Park Zone and land to the north of Sate Highway 6.
+Frankton Flats Special Zone, the industrial zone and, to the south of the airport runway, the Remarkables Park Zone and land to the north of Sate Highway 6.